2025 British Open: Format

+The 16 qualifying matches featuring the highest ranked players were held over to be played in Cheltenham.
 Several players withdrew from the event and were replaced in the draw by the highest available players from the Q School top-up list.
 Luca Brecel withdrew before the qualifiers in Leicester and was replaced by Ashley Carty.
 Ronnie O'Sullivan and Tom Ford withdrew for medical reasons before the held-over qualifiers in Cheltenham and were replaced respectively by Daniel Womersley and Alfie Davies.

 Broadcasters

 The qualifying round was broadcast by Discovery+ in Germany, Austria and Italy; by HBO Max in other European territories; by Huya Live, Migu, the CBSAWPBSA Academy WeChat Channel and the CBSAWPBSA Academy Douyin in China; and by WST Play in the United Kingdom and all other territories worldwide without a broadcast agreement in place.

-The main stage was broadcast in the UK and Ireland by ITV, which carried the tournament for the final time.
-Domestic coverage of the event will move to 5 for the 2026 edition.
+The main stage was broadcast in the UK and Ireland by ITV, which carried the tournament for the final time before domestic coverage moved to 5 for the 2026 edition.
 The main stage was broadcast in mainland China by the same broadcasters as the qualifying round.
-It was broadcast in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by TrueSports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
-In mainland Europe, and in territories where no other coverage is available, the tournament was streamed via WST Play.
+It was broadcast in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by True Sports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
+In mainland Europe, and in territories where no other coverage was available, the tournament was streamed via WST Play.